4th graders, assemble!

-You are growing up and this year you will start more complex readings and meet a lot of new words.
+You are growing up and this year, you will be exploring more complex readings and encounter a lot of new words.

 Check out our Reading section to find out some book titles suitable for your grade.